-Based on the duties mentioned above, the Board of Directors of HOCHDORF Holding Ltd deliberates and adopts resolutions on the following matters:
+Based on this, the Board of Directors of HOCHDORF Holding Ltd discusses and decides on the following matters in particular:

-- Annual and investment budgets, multi-year financial and liquidity planning
+- Annual and investment budget, multi-year financial and liquidity planning

-- Strategy-relevant partnerships and agreements, in particular the purchase and sale of investments, companies, parts of companies, business branches and rights to products or intellectual property rights
+- Strategy-relevant cooperations and contracts, in particular the purchase and sale of participations, companies, parts of companies, lines of business and rights to products or intangible property rights

 - Foundation and dissolution of companies

-- Nomination of candidates for the Board of Directors for the attention of the Annual General Meeting
+- Nomination of Board member candidates for the attention of the AGM

-Within the framework of the Articles of Association, the Board of Directors assigns the competences of the persons entrusted with management.
-The Board of Directors fully delegates all inalienable and non-transferable tasks to the CEO, who has the right to issue directives to the other members of the Group Management.
+The Board of Directors delegates all other duties in full to the CEO, who has the right to issue instructions to the other members of the Group Management.
 The Board of Directors may – on a case-by-case basis or in connection with its general reservation of competencies – intervene at any time in the duties and competencies of hierarchically subordinate bodies and assume control of the business conducted by these bodies.